NOTES TO THE PARENTS

 -

-Your child’s basic need which allows him/her to develop socially,
+Your child’s basic need which allows him/her to develop socially, emotionally and physically are summarized

 - Love, warmth and security